Package detail

 • deliveredTo, returnPath: Single email addresses as strings.

-• to, cc, bcc, replyTo: Arrays of processed address objects (same structure as from).
+• to, cc, bcc, replyTo: Arrays of Address objects (same structure as from).

 • subject: Subject line of the email.